chef/monitoring-integration-automate/ELK/Logging-Integration-Using-ELK.md

 * **Logstash** - A data processing component that send incoming logs to Elasticsearch.
 * **Kibana** - A web interface for visualization and searching of logs within Elasticsearch.

-A fourth component, Filebeat will be used to push logs from Chef Automate HA nodes to Logstash.
+* **Filebeat** will be used to push logs from Chef Automate HA nodes to Logstash.

-This document does not cover the installation and system requirements for ELK Stack due to the many factors that should be considered for this type of deployment (We are providing standard installation ELK stacks below).
+Installation of the ELK stack can be done in various ways depending on the organizational needs and requirements.
+Please refer to this document for details on system requirements and various kind of installations.
+As part of this documentation, we have focused on one of the ways of installation.

 The Elastic site (https://elastic.co) should be referenced for details on sizing and configuration of ELK Stack.

-## ELK stack Installation
+## ELK stack Installation:
 Please follow below steps for installing elastic stack in normal way.

 ### Install Prerequistes